 Therefore, eating 500 calories of the chicken will increase TEF versus eating 500 calories from bananas.
-Calories the same.
+Calories are the same.

-But the effect is that 500 calories from chicken are more “metabolically expensive” so you will need to burn extra calories simply to breakdown, digest, and absorb them.
+But the effect is that 500 calories from chicken are more “metabolically expensive” so you will need to burn extra calories simply to break down, digest, and absorb them.